aikaterna/aikaterna-cogs/README.md

 pressf - A port/rewrite of NekoTony's v2 pressf cog.
 Pay your respects by pressing F.

-pupper - A cog for Ryan5374.
-A pet that comes around on an on_message listener and waits for someone to pet it (react with a standard wave emoji), and rewards with credits.
-Many attributes are configurable.

 quiz - A kahoot-like trivia game.
 Originally by Keane for Red v2.

 reminder - A continued fork of ZeLarpMaster's reminder cog.
 This cog is licensed under the GPL-3.0 License.